EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 ---

-## Job scheduling
+## Job scheduling and execution

-Open OnDemand schedules jobs onto a selected back-end based upon the number of CPUs/cores and amount of memory they need.
+With the help of a job scheduler, Open OnDemand schedules jobs onto a selected back-end based upon the number of CPUs/cores and amount of memory they need.

+!!!
+Note

+    Open OnDemand and the back-ends use the [Slurm](https://slurm.schedmd.com) open source job scheduler and workload manager to schedule and run jobs on back-ends.

+    Unless using the [Job Composer](./apps/job-composer.md) app, you should not have to worry about the details of how Slurm works.
+Open OnDemand's user interface and apps are designed to hide its details from users.

 When running apps, you will need to select the number of CPUs/cores and memory you would like for your job.

 !!!
 Info